ApiniLabs/PAC-ID/README.md

 ## Other Representations

-A `PAC-ID` can also be represented by using other means that are capable of encoding URIs, such as (non-exhaustive list):
+A `PAC-ID` MAY also be represented by using other means that are capable of encoding URIs, such as (non-exhaustive list):

 - Any type of [matrix barcode](https://en.wikipedia.org/wiki/Barcode#Matrix_(2D)_barcodes) (or two-dimensional barcodes), such as [QR codes](https://en.wikipedia.org/wiki/QR_code) or [Data Matrix](https://en.wikipedia.org/wiki/Data_Matrix).